Cardinals vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dunning will look to finish five or more innings for the sixth start in a row.
+- Gray will look to finish five or more innings for the ninth start in a row.

 |Opponent